DataDog/integrations-extras/purefa/README.md

 ### Missing metrics

 Since there are many important metrics in a Pure Storage Array, the Pure Storage FlashArray check sets `max_returned_metrics` to `100000` by default.
-You may increase/decrease `max_returned_metrics` in `purefa.d/conf.yaml` file if necessary:
+You may increase/decrease `max_returned_metrics` in the `purefa.d/conf.yaml` file if necessary:

 ```yaml
 max_returned_metrics: 100000